Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Non-equilibrium complex fluids driven by chemical reactions

 \subsection{Simple example of correlation functions}

 The generalized transport coefficients in Eq.~(\ref{eq:TP1}) involve correlation functions that must be specified.
 For the stress-stress correlation functions, we use again the form of Eq.~\eqref{eq:DN_para}.
-For the correlation functions involving chemical reactions, we choose functions that satisfy the following conditions: for $s=0$, Eq.~\eqref{eq:correlations} requires $\Delta \hat{N}^{\sigma \sigma}_{yyyy}(\vec{q},0)=\Delta \hat{N}^{RR}_{II}(\vec{q},0)= \Delta \hat{N}^{\sigma R}_{yy,I}(\vec{q},0)=\Delta \hat{N}^{R \sigma}_{I,yy}(\vec{q},0)=0$.
-Because the chemical reaction rates are not hydrodynamic variables that becomes slow in the small $q$ limit, we choose chemical correlations that are independent on $q$.
-The cross correlations between mechanical and chemical degree of freedom contain $q$.
+For the correlation functions involving chemical reactions, we choose functions that satisfy the following conditions: for $s=0$, the transient part of the correlations satisfy $\Delta \hat{N}^{\sigma \sigma}_{yyyy}(\vec{q},0)=\Delta \hat{N}^{RR}_{II}(\vec{q},0)= \Delta \hat{N}^{\sigma R}_{yy,I}(\vec{q},0)=\Delta \hat{N}^{R \sigma}_{I,yy}(\vec{q},0)=0$\,.
+Because the chemical reaction rates are not hydrodynamic variables that become slow in the small $q$ limit, we choose chemical correlations that are independent of $q$\,.
+The chemical reaction rate is governed by a single relaxation rate $\lambda$ since we consider a single chemical reaction such as ATP hydrolysis.
+The cross correlations between mechanical and chemical degrees of freedom contain $q$\,.
 We thus have

-Here $\lambda$ is the relaxation rate of the chemical process, $\nu_{\sigma R}$ and $\nu_{R \sigma }$ characterize the chemo-mechanical coupling (with units of velocity), and $\xi_\mu$ is chemo-mechanical coupling length.
+Here $\nu_{\sigma R}$ and $\nu_{R \sigma }$ characterize the chemo-mechanical coupling (with units of inverse-volume), and $\xi_\mu$ is chemo-mechanical coupling length.
+The length $\xi_\mu$ can be interpreted as a reaction-diffusion length of the chemo-mechanical coupling mode.
+When mechanical transport couples to a chemical process with relaxation rate $\lambda$, a chemo-mechanical coupling mode with effective diffusivity $D_\mu\equiv \lambda\,\xi_\mu^{2}$ naturally emerges.

-For an equilibrium system with time-reversal symmetry, the fluctuation-dissipation theorem and microscopic reversibility holds.
-From this, Kubo relation [Eq.~\eqref{eq:Kubo_j} and Eq.~\eqref{eq:kubo_mu}] and Onsager reciprocity ($\hat{\Lambda} = - \hat{\Xi}$) follow.
+For an equilibrium system with time-reversal symmetry, the fluctuation-dissipation theorem and microscopic reversibility hold.
+From this, Kubo relations [Eq.~\eqref{eq:Kubo_j} and Eq.~\eqref{eq:kubo_mu}] and Onsager reciprocity ($\hat{\Lambda} = - \hat{\Xi}$) follow.
 In the following, we set $\nu \equiv \nu_{\sigma R}=-\nu_{R \sigma}/\varepsilon$ to model the reciprocity breaking where $\varepsilon=1$ respects the reciprocity and $\varepsilon\neq1$ otherwise.
-The chemo-mechanical coupling length is set as $\xi_\mu =\abs{\nu}/\lambda$.
+We note that imposing Onsager reciprocity ($\varepsilon=1$) corresponds to microscopically reversible equilibrium reference state in the absence of external driving.
+The constitutive equations are then understood within Onsager’s linear response framework, i.e.\ as a near-equilibrium theory describing small departures from equilibrium.
 We substitute these forms of the correlation functions into Eq.~(\ref{eq:TP1}) to obtain the generalized transport coefficients.
 The resulting transport coefficients in Laplace space are shown in Eq.~\eqref{eq:zeta_spetial_laplace} in Appendix~\ref{App:Special}.